 It is important to know that there are free, confidential supportive services both on campus and in the community if you are a student who has experienced domestic violence, dating violence and/or stalking.
-The EIU Counseling Center can assist you with counseling support and advocacy for shelter, academics, medical and filing complaints if desired.
+The EIU Counseling Clinic can assist you with counseling support and advocacy for shelter, academics, medical and filing complaints if desired.
 HOPE, in the Charleston community, can assist with the same, as well as provide shelter on a temporary basis.
 Many who experience interpersonal violence feel alone, but they are not alone.
 The University is committed to providing the resources to help students secure their safety and heal.

 Warning Signs Someone May Be Being Abused/Victimized May Include

 Warning Signs of a Potential Abusive Person May Include